Double Crossing

 How complex is the wiring ?
 Which bits have to switch ?

-Oh, and while I'm at it, I admit to jealousy on a positively industrial scale :happy:
+Oh, and while I'm at it, I admit to jealousy on a positively industrial scale :laugh:

 Exactly my sentiments and question.
 Having dabbled (badly) with trackmaking in 4mm I can appreciate the issues not only on the mechanical side of getting the thing to work without derailing anything and everything but sorting out the electrics must have been a nightmare.
 I must say it looks really impressive - and it works!
 Wow!! :clap: